 Discover culture.
 Germany is becoming a crossroads for the creative scene of the 21st century.
 The world is watching to see what's taking shape in Berlin and beyond.

-In the autumn of 1989, the Berlin Wall came down.
+On November 9, 1989, the Berlin Wall came down.
 DW looks back at how it happened.

 DW presents today's takes on classical music with the Berlin Philharmonic's Sarah Willis as host.